nclient/NClient/README.md

 <a name="usage-aspnet" />

 ### Usage with ASP.NET Core
-If you want to generate a client for a ASP.NET web service, you need to extract an interface for your controller and annotate it with attributes from the `NClient.Annotations`.
+If you want to generate a client for youre ASP.NET web service, you need to extract an interface for your controller and annotate it with NClient attributes.
 They are very similar to attributes for ASP.NET controllers.
 Follow the steps below:
 #### Step 1: Install `NClient.AspNetCore` package on server-side
 ```
 dotnet add package NClient.AspNetCore